Our Maldives travel tips provide a quick guide to what you should keep in mind as you plan for your holiday.

-The Maldives have a very simple visa policy; everyone receives a 30 day visa free of charge upon arrival as long as you have a proper travel document, evidence of adequate funds (ie. a reservation in a resort or cash of at least US$25 per day) and an outbound air ticket.
+The Maldives has a very simple visa policy; everyone receives a 30-day visa free of charge upon arrival as long as you have a proper travel document, evidence of adequate funds (ie. a reservation in a resort or cash of at least US$25 per day) and an outbound air ticket.

-For transport in the Maldives the options available are motor boat, seaplanes or helicopters and private yachts.
+For transport in the Maldives the options available are motor boat, seaplanes and private yachts.
 Motor boats come in many shapes and forms including the local wooden dhoni craft.

 Resorts by law require payment in hard currency.
-All resorts feature at least one restaurant, serving the cuisine expected by customers.
+Most of the best beach hotels in Maldives feature at least one restaurant, serving the cuisine expected by customers.
 Local Maldivian food typically features fish, and resembles South Indian and Sri Lankan cuisine.